What Is Authorisation in SOC 2?

 Streamlined Event Logging

 Robust access control is maintained by capturing every access attempt with precise timestamps.
-Each event is recorded in a centralized repository, creating a clear evidence chain.
+Each event is recorded in a centralised repository, creating a clear evidence chain.
 This system intercepts access transactions, consolidating credential verifications and role recertifications into a single, traceable log.
 Such streamlined event logging reduces manual reconciliation and reinforces compliance by ensuring every control mapping decision is documented.

 Continuous Recertification and Evidence Collection